Susana465/camkii_thesis/40-results.md

 ### T306 phosphorylation

-Phosphorylation at the T306 site is known to occur at a slower rate than phosphorylation at T286 [REFERENCE SECTION], and this is reflected in the model outputs.
+Phosphorylation at the T306 site is known to occur at a slower rate than phosphorylation at T286 [@otmakhov2015Fast; @chang2017CaMKII], and this is reflected in the model outputs.
 A total of 25 CaMKII subunits become phosphorylated at T306 over the course of the simulation, of which 21 are bound to the NMDAR —indicating that approximately 84% of T306-phosphorylated subunits are part of NMDAR complexes.
 This may suggest that, once bound to NMDARs, CaMKII subunits are protected from dephosphorylation at this site.

 Moreover, the accumulation of doubly phosphorylated subunits (T286P and T306P; here referred to as CaMKII_PP) appears to track closely with the rate of T306 phosphorylation.
 This indicates that T306 phosphorylation typically follows T286 phosphorylation, particularly during the earlier stages of the simulation.
 This behaviour is consistent with both the modelled mechanisms and findings reported in the literature.